disksing/HodorGPT/README.md

-# CatGPT
+# GrootGPT
-*What if ChatGPT were a cat?*
+*What if ChatGPT were Groot?*

 ChatGPT is boring.
-I want a cat to answer my questions.
-So I built CatGPT!
+I want Groot to answer my questions.
+So I forked [CatGPT](https://github.com/woutervdijke/CatGPT)!

 #### *As seen on:*